 Also, if you have a dog or a cat, you will find that their hair also gets trapped in artificial grass.
-This can be harder to remove with a leaf blower or lawn vacuum, and is often most effectively treated with a rake or broom designed specifically for artificial lawns.
+This can be harder to remove with a leaf blower or lawn vacuum, and is often most effectively treated with a rake or broom designed specifically for artificial grass.

 Regularly Brush the Fibres

 Over time, artificial grass can start to look a little flat and lacklustre.
 This is due to wear, causing the grass strands to get flattened.
-It’s easily rectified by using a brush designed for Astro turf.
+It’s easily rectified by using a brush designed for artificial turf.

-Brushing the grass in the opposite direction of the fibres will encourage them to stand up, ‘fluffing’ the grass can help it look revitalised and new.
+Brushing the grass in the opposite direction of the fibres will encourage them to stand up, ‘fluffing’ the grass upwards can help it look revitalised and new.